deepshikhasingh90/Day-Planner/README.md

 ### Build Width
 1. Html
 2. CSS
-3. javascript
+3. Bootstrap
+4. jquery

 ### Programme logic :

-1. The user is asked to select the length of the password and the characters he needs in his password.
+1. I have used moment.js to dynamically update the date and time on te page
-2. I created arrays for Uppercase, Lowercase, Special Characters and Numbers.
+2. I created 3 Divs dynamically and appended them to the main div.
-3. I Also created an empty array chars[], and depending on the user's choice of character , the created arrays would be pushed into the empty array chars[].
-4. I used Math.random to randomly select values from the chars[] array.
+3. Local Storage has been used to dispay data after refresh.